 Tinsel and Ribbons

-All that sparkling tinsel and curly ribbon looks inviting to a curious cat, but is an invitation to disaster.
+All that sparkling tinsel and curly ribbon looks inviting to a curious cat but is an invitation to disaster.
 When ingested, it can cause a serious, life-threatening intestinal blockage.
-Look for symptoms like vomiting, diarrhea, inappetance and lethargy.
+Look for symptoms like vomiting, diarrhea, inappetence, and lethargy.
 If you see ribbon exiting your cat – do not pull it out.
 That can cause more damage.
 Call your vet immediately!

 Holly and Mistletoe

-Poinsettias are widely known to be mildly toxic to pets, but popular yuletide floral decorations, like holly and mistletoe are even more toxic!
+Poinsettias are widely known to be mildly toxic to pets, but popular yuletide floral decorations, like holly and mistletoe, are even more toxic!
 When ingested, they can cause severe stomach upset.
-Look for signs like drooling, lip smacking, and head shaking.
+Look for signs like drooling, lip-smacking, and head-shaking.
+Use safer alternatives instead.